uthcode/learntosolveit/source/python.rst

 Python Internals
 ----------------

-1. Objects - When accessing the attribute of an object, the attribute is get from the namespace.
+1. Objects - When accessing the attribute of an object, the attribute is got from the namespace.
 2. There is a difference between dict proxy and a dict.